-- Accessibility to public transport and key services and facilities and employment opportunities for sites being considered for residential use; - Accessibility to public transport and housing and other facilities for sites being considered for non-residential use; - Development potential and associated traffic generation, and;

-• Existing traffics conditions and capacity of local junctions.
+- Accessibility to public transport and key services and facilities and employment opportunities for sites being considered for residential use; - Accessibility to public transport and housing and other facilities for sites being considered for non-residential use; - Development potential and associated traffic generation, and; - Existing traffics conditions and capacity of local junctions.

-Compatibility with neighbouring/adjoining uses Red Amber Green Neighbouring/adjoining uses to Development of the site could Development would be the proposed site would be have issues of compatibility compatible with existing and/or incompatible with the with neighbouring/adjoining adjoining uses. proposed development type uses; however, these could be with no scope for mitigation. reasonably mitigated.

-New development should be compatible with its surrounding land uses.
+Compatibility with Neighbouring/Adjoining Uses Red Green Neighbouring/adjoining uses to Development of the site could Development would be the proposed site would be have issues of compatibility compatible with existing and/or incompatible with the with neighbouring/adjoining adjoining uses. proposed development type uses; however, these could be with no scope for mitigation. reasonably mitigated.
+New development should be compatible with its surrounding land uses and adjoin infrastructure.
 If existing neighbouring/adjoining land uses or potential future land uses (i.e. from other neighbouring sites being considered in the assessment) would create amenity issues for current or future residents or occupiers such as noise, odour or light pollution which cannot be mitigated then the site should be considered unsuitable for development.
 Sensitive design may lessen the impact of amenity issues and in some cases may still allow a site to be used for a conflicting use.
 For sites adjacent to the Broads consideration will need to be given to the potential impact on the tranquillity of the Broads which is a special quality of the area.
+In assessing the suitability of sites, account will be taken of standing advice from statutory undertakers and infrastructure providers with regard to maintaining appropriate separation between new development and existing infrastructure installations.
+Exceptions: None